lello107/insomnia-plugin-elemental/README.md

 ----

-Need to setup the envirenmont with this information at:
+Need to setup the envirenmont with this information:
 ```json
 {
   "ELEMENTAL_user": "admin",